-- ii.
-Counsel should use a landline whenever possible, should use a headset instead of speakerphone, and must mute themselves whenever they are not speaking to eliminate background noise. - iii.
-To facilitate orderly teleconferences and the creation of an accurate transcript where a teleconference is held on the record, counsel are required to identify themselves every time they speak.
-Counsel should spell any proper names for the court reporter.
-Counsel should also take special care not to interrupt or speak over one another. - iv.
-If there is a beep or chime indicating that a new caller has joined while counsel is speaking, counsel should pause to allow the Court to ascertain the identity of the new participant and confirm that the court reporter has not been dropped from the call. - v.
-Broadcasting or recording of any court conference is prohibited by law. - C. Attendance by Principal Trial Counsel.
-Absent leave of the Court, the attorney who will serve as principal trial counsel must appear at all conferences with the Court.
-Any attorney appearing before the Court must enter a notice of appearance on ECF. - D. Discovery Disputes.
+C. Discovery Disputes.
 Parties must follow Local Civil Rule 37.2 with the following modifications.
 Any party wishing to raise a discovery dispute with the Court must first confer in good faith with the opposing party, in person or by telephone, in an effort to resolve the dispute.
-If this meet-and-confer process does not resolve the dispute, the party seeking discovery shall promptly file on ECF a letter-motion, no longer than three pages, explaining the nature of the dispute and, if applicable, why the party is entitled to relief and requesting an informal conference.
+If this meet-and-confer process does not resolve the dispute, the party seeking discovery shall promptly file on ECF a letter-motion, no longer than three pages, explaining the nature of the dispute and requesting an informal conference.
 Any letter-motion seeking relief must include a representation that the meet-and-confer process occurred and was unsuccessful.
 Any opposition to a letter-motion seeking relief shall be filed as a letter, not to exceed three pages, within three business days.
-Counsel should be prepared to discuss with the Court the matters raised by such letters, as the Court will seek to resolve discovery disputes quickly, by order (based on the letters alone) or in a conference.
-Counsel should seek relief in accordance with these procedures in a timely fashion; if a party waits until near the close of discovery to raise an issue that could have been raised earlier, the party is unlikely to be granted the relief that it seeks or more time for discovery. - E. Participation by Junior Attorneys.
-The Court encourages the participation of less experienced attorneys in all proceedings including pretrial conferences, hearings on discovery disputes, oral arguments, and examinations of witnesses at trial particularly where that attorney played a substantial role in drafting the underlying filing or in preparing the relevant witness.
+Counsel should be prepared to discuss with the Court the matters raised by such letters, as the Court will seek to resolve discovery disputes quickly, by order, conference, or telephone.
+Counsel should seek relief in accordance with these procedures in a timely fashion; if a party waits until near the close of discovery to raise an issue that could have been raised earlier, the party is unlikely to be granted the relief that it seeks, let alone more time for discovery.

+D. Participation by Junior Attorneys.
+The Court encourages the participation of less experienced attorneys in all proceedings - including pretrial conferences, hearings on discovery disputes, oral arguments, and examinations of witnesses at trial - particularly where that attorney played a substantial role in drafting the underlying filing or in preparing the relevant witness.
 The Court may be inclined to grant a request for oral argument, which it generally disfavors, where doing so would afford the opportunity for a junior attorney to gain courtroom experience.
 Nevertheless, all attorneys appearing before the Court must have authority to bind the party they represent consistent with the proceeding (for example, by agreeing to a discovery or briefing schedule), and should be prepared to address any matters likely to arise at the proceeding.

-4. Motions
+3. Motions